 As a medical professional, you need specialist legal advice to protect your practice, especially during these challenging times for your profession.
-You need a legal firm that understands the pressures you face and can give you proactive, imaginative advice that helps you stay ahead of the game.
+You need a law firm that understands the pressures you face and can give you proactive, imaginative advice that helps you stay ahead of the game.

 With the release of funding under the Primary Care Infrastructure Fund, greater moves towards developing integrated care in primary care settings and the ever-increasing scrutiny (by CQC and others) taking appropriate specialist advice on GP premises whenever you are considering changes will be vital.